KmeCnin/kmecnin.github.io/_posts/how-to/2018-11-15-phpstorm-custom-plugin.markdown

 ## Setup IDE

 ### Download
-To be able to create IntelliJ (included PhpStorm) plugins you first need to download [IntelliJ IDEA Community edition](https://www.jetbrains.com/idea/download/#section=linux).
+To be able to create IntelliJ (included PhpStorm) plugins you first need to download [IntelliJ IDEA Ultimate edition](https://www.jetbrains.com/idea/download/#section=linux).

+This version is not free but you can go for a 3 months free trial.
+**To note:** It is said that the *Community version* that is free should work for creating PhpStorm plugins but it seems it does not because it does not provide the mandatory PHP plugins.

 ### First configuration
 At the first launch of IntelliJ IDEA, you will be asked what default plugins you want to use.